-CDC's enacted FY2022 (P.L.
-117-103) core public health program level is \$8.482 billion, which represents a \$606 million (+7.7%) increase from the FY2021 final core public health program level, and is \$1.1 billion (-11.5%) less than the President's FY2022 budget request.
-President Biden has proposed an FY2023 core public health program level of \$38.76 billion, an increase of \$30.277 billion (+356.9%) relative to the FY2022 enacted level.
-Of the total increase, 92.5% of the amount is from a new proposed mandatory pandemic preparedness appropriation of \$28 billion.
-Excluding the pandemic preparedness funding, the proposed core public health program level is \$10.675 billion, which would represent a \$2.273 billion (+27.1%) increase over the FY2022 enacted program level.
+CDC's enacted FY2023 (P.L.
+117-328) core public health program level is \$9.269 billion, which represents a \$787 million (+9.3%) increase from the FY2022 final core public health program level.
+The Biden Administration has proposed an FY2024 CDC program level of \$11.667 billion, a proposed increase of \$2.398 billion over the FY2023 enacted program level.
+The Biden Administration has separately proposed a new \$20 billion in mandatory appropriations for pandemic preparedness available for five years, of which \$6.1 billion would be for CDC.
+Accounting for the proposed mandatory pandemic preparedness funding in the FY2024-requested core public health program level total, CDC would receive an increase of \$8.498 billion (+91.7%) over the FY2023 enacted program level.

-From FY2011 to FY2021, CDC's core public health funding level has remained between approximately \$6.5 and \$8 billion until the increase provided in FY2022 (not adjusted for inflation).
+From FY2011 to FY2021, CDC's core public health funding level has remained between approximately \$6.5 and \$8 billion until the increases provided in FY2022 and FY2023 (not adjusted for inflation).
 The lowest funding level of \$6.28 billion in 2013 included budget sequestration of nonexempt discretionary spending.
 CDC also frequently receives one-time supplemental appropriations in response to specific incidents-such as infectious disease threats, natural disasters, or screening and health support to refugees.
 In response to some incidents, such as the ongoing Coronavirus Disease 2019 (COVID-19) pandemic, supplemental appropriations are substantial and are tied to short-term funding increases for overall public health capacity at the federal, state, and local level.
 (These are not included in core public health funding as they are not intended to fund the regular operating expenses and programs of the agency.)

-In the United States, most public health activities are carried out by state and local governments.
+In the United States, state and local governments are at the forefront of public health.
 A large portion of CDC's annual budget is awarded as external financial assistance to state and local health departments (typically in the form of grants or cooperative agreements).
 In addition to CDC funding, funding trends at the state and local level have a significant impact on overall U.S. public health capacity.
 There is no source of standardized and generally accepted data on public health funding at the federal, state, and local level, which hinders analysis of public health funding trends.
 However, several sources indicate that public health funding at the state and local level has remained flat or declined over the past decade.